 The most important thing when transferring from WordPress to Squarespace is to maintain your search engine rankings.
 Squarespace has a solid reputation for SEO.
 But anytime you change website platforms you can expect an initial dip in analytics and ranking, and if you don't take certain steps you can permanently lose hard-earned existing search engine traffic.
 How can you avoid this?
-For starters, make a list of your current URLs in a spreadsheet.
+For starters, while your old site is still online, make a list of your current URLs in a spreadsheet.
 You will revisit the spreadsheet in Step 6 to create 301 redirects for any URLs that have changed.
-If you need help generating a list of your URLs, the Screaming Frog SEO Spider crawls up to 500 URLs for free.
+If you need help generating a list of your current URLs, the Screaming Frog SEO Spider crawls up to 500 URLs for free.

 Step 2: Open a Squarespace Trial

 If you haven’t already done so, open a Squarespace trial by selecting a template.
 To do this, go to Squarespace and click “Create A Site” — 14-day free trials are standard or you can contact us regarding a longer trial.
 Keep in mind, you can change templates at any time.
 After answering a few getting-started questions, you can begin customizing your site by adding a business name/logo and connecting social media accounts.

 After walking through the initial setup, we recommend locking your Squarespace site with a site-wide password.
 This prevents content from being crawled by search engines until you are ready to launch.
 Trial sites are automatically locked, but paid accounts are open by default, so setting your own password is a good safety measure.
 You will remove the password after you are finished switching over (see Step 7 below).